robalex/canary-tech-assessment-ui/README.md

 ## Notes

 I created this project using NextJs.
 Given more time, I would add more error handling and make it work with dark mode properly in the browser.
 For now, it at least fits the brief.
 I would also make the chart responsively change size with browser resizing.
+I would also look for more unnecessary nextjs starter app code to remove.

 ## Setup